OFA-Sys/DiverseEvol/README.md

 All configurations are stored in ``.yml`` files.
 We provide two example configs:

 - `configs/config_debug.yml`: for debugging on a small dataset.
-- `configs/config_example_kc_dolly.yml`: for running KCenterSampling-based DiverseEvol on the Databricks-Dolly dataset.
+- `configs/config_example_kc_dolly.yml`: for running KCenter-based DiverseEvol on the Databricks-Dolly dataset.

 You can customize these configurations to suit your experiment needs.
 Key configurations to consider include: